jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-2.md

 # 4. Resources & costs overview <a name="4"></a>

-Let’s look at an overview of all the Azure resources our app uses.
+Now that the app is deployed, let’s look at an overview of all the Azure resources it app uses.
 We created most of them ourselves, but Azure also automatically created a Load balancer, Public IP, Private DNS Zone, Network Watcher and Log Analytics workspace.

 | ![](/img/posts/ai-app-from-scratch-images/azure-resources.png){: width="700" } |